-All your scheduled backup are acccessible in the "Restore" view in backup section of Xen Orchestra.
+All your scheduled backups are acccessible in the "Restore" view in the backup section of Xen Orchestra.

-- Select your remote and click on the eye icon to see available VMs
+- Select your remote and click on the eye icon to see the VMs available

 - Choose the backup you want to restore

-- Select SR where you want to restore it
+- Select the SR where you want to restore it

-Note: You can restore your backup even on a brand new XenServer and on a brand new hardware.
+You can restore your backup even on a brand new host/pool and on brand new hardware.

-By default, Backup are compressed (using GZIP, done in XenServer side).
+By default, Backups are compressed (using GZIP or zstd, done on host side).
 There is no absolute rule but in general uncompressed backups are faster than GZIP backups (but sometimes much larger).

 - space efficient

-- consume less bandwidth (if your NFS share is far)
+- consumes less bandwidth (helpful if your NFS share is far away)

-If you want to use XOA to store all your backups, you need to attach a large disk to it.
-This can be done in live.
+If you want to use XOA to locally store all your backups, you need to attach a large disk to it.
+This can be done live.

 First, after your disk is attached to XOA, you'll have to find the new disk name with